paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 This chapter, referred to in subsec. (a), was in the original “this Act”, meaning act July 26, 1947, ch.
 343, 61 Stat.
 495, known as the National Security Act of 1947, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
-Section was formerly classified to section 403–3g of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 403–3g of this title](./chapter-015-national-security.md#section-403-3g) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2010—Subsec. (a).
 Pub.
 L. 111–259, § 404(1), inserted “of the Intelligence Community” after “Chief Information Officer” and substituted “President.” for “President, by and with the advice and consent of the Senate.”